 The Counseling Center is staffed by mental health therapists that do not prescribe medication.
 We routinely refer students to the Student Health Center when they are interested in exploring medication options for their mental health concerns.

-The Student Health Center is staffed by a Family Nurse Practitioner (FNP) and a Psychiatric Mental Health Nurse Practitioner (PMHNP).
-Both providers are able to prescribe medications for many mental health concerns.
+The Student Health Center is staffed by Family Nurse Practitioners (FNPs).
+These providers are able to prescribe medications for many mental health concerns.
 The EOU Student Health Center does not perform evaluations or prescribe medications for ADD/ADHD.
 If you have an existing prescription for ADD/ADHD medication, you will be encouraged to continue your treatment relationship with your own provider.
 For more information, you can contact the Student Health Center at 541-962-3524.

 Student Health Center